The best 4K TVs you can buy in Australia

 Connectivity

-What to look for in a 4K TV
+What to look for in a 4K smart TV

 Your budget is the best place to start with a 4K TV.
-You can pay under $1,000 for a cheap 4K TV (or auxiliary TV set) or splash out many thousands of dollars on a cutting-edge, future-proofed model.
+You can pay under $1,000 for a cheap 4K TV or auxiliary TV set.
+Alternatively, splash out thousands of dollars on a cutting-edge, future-proofed model.
 After your budget is set, think about the room you’re putting it in.

 Wide viewing angles are great for larger homes where not everyone will be sitting in front of the set.
 Similarly, if you watch TV predominantly during the day or in a bright room at night, you’ll want a bright panel to reduce glare.
-LED and QLED 4K TVs are brighter than OLED TVs.
+OLED TVs used to have issues with reflections, but that’s changed in recent times.
+Treat OLED as the best screen technology in terms of black levels and colours, then work from there.

-Our team has extensive experience with 4K TVs, including hands-on time with the biggest brands.
+Our team has thousands of hours of experience with 4K TVs, including hands-on time with the biggest brands.
 Where possible, we base our category picks on first-hand experience.
-If that’s not an option, we use our knowledge of 4K TV features to inform the best picks, leaning on revered independent sites like Rtings to identify contenders, as well as their strengths and weaknesses.

 For our overall winner, we look at 4K TVs that impress on key everyday metrics: streaming TV, watching 4K Blu-ray movies, HDR content, sports and games.
 We like a 4K TV that offers a range of sizes to suit different needs, and the more user-friendly features, the better.